 But enough about that!
 Let’s talk about constellation piercings.
 I’ve had mine for about seven months at this point so I feel ready to talk about the good and the bad.
 The best part?
 Well, they are super unique and garner a lot of attention.
 I am definitely a minimalist when it comes to jewelry.
 I either wear very tiny gold and diamond hoops or the larger gold hoops shown in the photo.
 That’s about it.
 The addition of the three tiny diamonds in my multiple piercing just adds such a lovely touch and they certainly make me smile every day.

 The Piercing Process

 The typical earring used by professionals doesn’t look like a conventional post with the butterfly back and you definitely won’t have those with piercings so close together.
 The posts look similar to this – the earring opens in the front.
+(Mine are 2mm circular and made by Body Vision.)
 Your professional will insert the post from the back of the ear and then insert the stone/stud into the front of the post.
 Be sure to purchase titanium, gold or surgical stainless steel posts as they are the least likely to cause irritation or an allergic response.
 My posts are titanium with very small diamond studs.